jagdish4501/todo-list/README.md

 ## Introduction
 This project implements the Front-End for a simple To-Do List web application, using the React JS library, and also Styled Components replacing pure CSS.<br/>
 It includes the login page and the general UI of the app. <br/>
-The login authentication logic and the tasks database for each user are not implemented, since this project aims to be a Front-End study only.